Clouding of consciousness: Psychopathology

-The conceptual model of clouding of consciousness is that of a part of the brain regulating the "overall level" of the consciousness part of the brain, which is responsible for awareness of oneself and of the environment.
+The conceptual model of clouding of consciousness in psychopathology is that of a part of the brain regulating the "overall level" of consciousness, which is responsible for awareness of oneself and of the environment.
 Various etiologies disturb this regulating part of the brain, which in turn disturbs the "overall level" of consciousness.
-This system of a sort of general activation of consciousness is referred to as "arousal" or "wakefulness".
+This system of a sort of general activation of consciousness is called "arousal" or "wakefulness".

-It is not necessarily accompanied by drowsiness, however.
+It is not necessarily accompanied by drowsiness.
 Patients may be awake (not sleepy) yet still have a clouded consciousness (disorder of wakefulness).
 Paradoxically, affected individuals say that they are "awake but, in another way, not".
 Lipowski points out that decreased "wakefulness" as used here is not exactly synonymous with drowsiness.
-One is a stage on the way to coma, the other on the way to sleep which is very different.
+One is a stage on the way to coma, the other on the way to sleep, which is very different.

-The affected person experiences a subjective sensation of mental clouding described in the patient's own words as feeling "foggy".
-One patient described it as "I thought it became like misty, in some way... the outlines were sort of fuzzy".
-Others may describe a "spaced out" feeling.
-Affected individuals compare their overall experience to that of a dream because as in a dream consciousness, attention, orientation to time and place, perceptions, and awareness are disturbed.
-Barbara Schildkrout, MD, a board-certified psychiatrist and clinical instructor in psychiatry at the Harvard Medical School described her subjective experience of clouding of consciousness, or what she also called "mental fog", after taking a single dose of the antihistamine chlorpheniramine for her cottonwood allergy while on a cross-country road trip.
+The affected person has a sensation of mental clouding described in the patient's own words as "foggy".
+One patient said, "I thought it became like misty, in some way... the outlines were sort of fuzzy".
+Others may describe a "spaced-out" feeling.
+Affected people compare their overall experience to that of a dream, because, as in a dream, consciousness, attention, orientation to time and place, perceptions, and awareness are disturbed.
+Barbara Schildkrout, a clinical instructor in psychiatry at the Harvard Medical School, described her subjective experience of clouding of consciousness, which she also called "mental fog", after taking a single dose of chlorpheniramine (an antihistamine for her allergy to cottonwood) on a cross-country road trip.
 She described feeling "out of it" and being in a "dreamy state".
-She described a sense of not trusting her own judgment and a dulled awareness, not knowing how long time went by.
-Clouding of consciousness is not the same thing as depersonalization even though people affected by both compare their experience to that of a dream.
+She described a sense of not trusting her own judgment and a dulled awareness, not knowing how much time had passed.
+Clouding of consciousness is not the same thing as depersonalization, though people affected by both compare their experience to that of a dream.
 Psychometric tests produce little evidence of a relationship between clouding of consciousness and depersonalization.

-This may affect performance on virtually any cognitive task.
+Brain fog may affect performance on virtually any cognitive task.
 As one author put it, "It should be apparent that cognition is not possible without a reasonable degree of arousal."
 Cognition includes perception, memory, learning, executive functions, language, constructive abilities, voluntary motor control, attention, and mental speed.
-The most significant, however, are inattention, thought process abnormalities, comprehension abnormalities, and language abnormalities.
+Brain fog's most significant clinical features are inattention, thought process abnormalities, comprehension abnormalities, and language abnormalities.
 The extent of the impairment is variable because inattention may impair several cognitive functions.
-Affected individuals may complain of forgetfulness, being "confused", or being "unable to think straight".
+Affected people may complain of forgetfulness, being "confused", or being "unable to think straight".
 Despite the similarities, subsyndromal delirium is not the same thing as mild cognitive impairment; the fundamental difference is that mild cognitive impairment is a dementia-like impairment, which does not involve a disturbance in arousal (wakefulness).